 When performing fast imaging with Yokogawa spinning disk units, the disk rotation speed must be adjusted to match camera exposure time.
 As mentioned before, each area of the image is scanned by a single pinhole every 30° rotation of the disk, therefore the exposure time of the camera must be an integral multiple of the time necessary to perform one 30° rotation.
 If exposure times are not matched to the scan speed, striped patterns can become superimposed on the image.
 This is not so important when using long exposure times (~100 ms) but will become a problem if it’s necessary to image at 200 fps (5 ms exposure time) and above.

 A second camera port is commonly used with Yokogawa spinning disk units to allow simultaneous two-color imaging or, historically, to have a high sensitivity EMCCD on one port for low-signal imaging and a CMOS camera on the other port for larger field of view, higher speed imaging.
 However, with the advent of high sensitivity, back-illuminated CMOS devices, these two functions can now be performed with one camera.

 Yokogawa Spinning Disk Camera Choice

-Any camera can be used with a Yokogawa spinning disk unit but we believe that the best performance can be achieved with the 95% quantum efficient, back-illuminated Scientific CMOS camera, the Photometrics Prime 95B™.
+Any camera can be used with a Yokogawa spinning disk unit but the best performance can be achieved with a sensitive camera with high speed and a large field of view.